pondrejk/dizzer/chap-carto_insight.md

 # vis for humans, machines do not need it
 -- the societal responsibility of designers (first things first movement?, something for data visualists), and cartographers (harley, wood, crampton, -- radical cartography (Paglen?))

+@meadows2008thinking
+Donnela meadows on systems with delay -- good for describing systems with already known structure (man-made), maybe use something on complex systems

 # weaponized design
 @diehm2018weaponised